-I am doctoral candidate and instructor in the Department of Political Science at the State University of New York at Binghamton, specializing in comparative politics with a focus on electoral behavior and political participation.
+I am doctoral candidate and instructor of record in the Department of Political Science at State University of New York at Binghamton, specializing in comparative politics with a focus on voting behavior and political participation.

-My research focuses on the effects of political, institutional and informational structures on voting behavior, voter turnout, and democratic representation.
-My work has been published in Political Behavior, Political Research Quarterly, Electoral Studies, International Political Science Review, and International Journal of Electronic Governance.
+My research generally focuses on the effects of political, institutional and informational structures on voting behavior, voter turnout, and democratic representation.
+My scholarship has been published at Political Behavior, Political Research Quarterly, Electoral Studies, and International Political Science Review.

 For the most recent version of my curriculum vitae, please click here.